poole/lanyon/_posts/2021-8-13-a-call-for-blogposts.md

 influential initiative of this kind happened after the second world war in France.
 Because of the lack of up-to-date textbooks, a collective of mathematicians under the pseudonym Nicolas Bourbaki [[Halmos 1957]](#Halm), decided to start a series of textbooks  about the foundations of mathematics [[Bourbaki, 1939]](#Bour).
-In the same vein, we aim at providing a new way to summarize scientific knowledge in the ML community.
+In the same vein, we aim to provide a new way to summarize scientific knowledge in the ML community.

-# Our Idea: Blog post Conference Track
+# The Idea: A Blog Post Conference Track

 Due to the large diversity of topics that can be discussed in a blog post, we decided to restrict the range of topics for this call for blog